On the number of cliques in graphs with a forbidden subdivision or immersion: Counting cliques in graphs with no -subdivision

 By Lemma \ref{subdp} and $\Delta = o(t)$, we have $\sigma(G) \leq t(G)\leq \sigma(G) + o(t).$ Therefore, $t(G)$ and $\sigma(G)$ differ by at most $o(t)$.
 Since $n_r \leq t^{5/3} = 2^{o(t)}$, we can apply Lemma \ref{boundrec}.
 Together with the fact that any $t(G)+1 $ vertices in $G_{r}$ contain at least $n_r - t(G)$ edges, we have $G_r$ has at most $2^{3 t(G)+o(t)} \leq 2^{3(\sigma(G) + o(t)) + o(t)} \leq 2^{3t + o(t)}$ cliques as $\sigma(G) \leq t$.
 Thus the number of cliques in $G_r$ is at most $2^{3t+o(t)}$.
 This gives a bound on the number of ways of completing a clique of the last type in $G$ having picked the first $r$ vertices.
 We thus get at most $2^{3t + o(t) + t^{0.91}}n$ cliques of the last type.
 Adding up all possible cliques, we get at most $2^{3t+o(t)}n$ cliques in $G$, completing the proof.

 From the argument we can see that the main contribution for the dependence on $t$ in the upper bound on the number of cliques in a $K_t$-subdivision free graph on $n$ vertices is from the upper bound on $f(n,n-t,t)$ in Lemma \ref{boundrec}.
 To improve the exponential constant for the number of cliques, we need to bring down the exponential constant in the upper bound for $f(Ct, (C-1)t, t)$.
 We used nonoptimal approximations that can be improved.
-For example, in the proof of Lemma \ref{boundrec}, which as stated gives the constant factor $3$ in the exponent.
-However, as is clear from the proof, such as in the computation in (\ref{plugd}), every step uses an estimation and one can improve them by using higher degree Taylor expansion approximations.
+For example, this is done in the proof of Claim \ref{claim:case1smallD} as given in Appendix \ref{sec:addproof}, which is part of the proof of Lemma \ref{boundrec}, which as stated gives the constant factor $3$ in the exponent.
+However, as is clear from the proof, such as when finding an upper bound for (\ref{form1}), during the computation in (\ref{plugd}), every step we use an estimation; and one can improve them by using higher degree Taylor expansion approximations.
 Also, step (\ref{plugd}) naively choose the value for $D$ individually for different summands.
-We write it that way in the proof to make the reading clearer, but the bound can be improved by bounding all the summands together.
-We can be very careful in each step in the proof of Lemma \ref{boundrec} and analyze (\ref{ineqcase2accurate}) instead of (\ref{ineqcase2}) to improve the constant in the exponent down to $1.816$.
-The computation is involved and tedious and thus we omit it here, and we obtained it using Mathematica.
-Therefore the number of cliques in a graph with $n$ vertices and no $K_t$-subdivision is at most $n 2^{1.816t + o(t)}$.
+The presentation is made this way for clarity, but the bound can be improved by more carefully bounding all the summands together.

+Indeed, with the aid of a computer, we can directly find the maximum value for (\ref{form1}) instead of going through multiple steps of crude estimation in (\ref{plugd}).
+In this way, we can improve the constant in the exponent down to $1.817$.
+The Taylor expansion computation is involved and tedious and thus we omit it here.
+Instead, we provide our Python code and output in Appendix \ref{subsec:816} for this optimization.
+In summary, by either Taylor expansion computation or computer-aided proof, the number of cliques in a graph with $n$ vertices and no $K_t$-subdivision is at most $n 2^{1.817t + o(t)}$.